Employee Fails To Return From Maternity Leave

 The first step when an employee fails to return from maternity leave would be to make reasonable enquiries to establish why she has failed to return to work before deciding on what action should be taken.

-- If she has decided that she does not wish to return to work at all after her maternity leave, she should give you the notice of termination of employment required by her contract of employment or, where there is none, the statutory notice period of one week.
+Sometimes an employee simply decides that they do not wish to return to work at all after their maternity leave.
+In these circumstances she should give you the notice of termination of employment required by her contract of employment or, where there is none, the statutory notice period of one week.
 If the notice period would expire after the employee’s maternity leave has ended you may require her to return to work to serve out the remainder of the notice period.
 If she fails to comply you should make it clear that she has no right to be paid for any part of the notice period that she is not willing to work.

 If your investigations determine that the employee is knowingly taking unauthorised absence because she does not want to return to work yet, you should commence formal disciplinary action for unauthorised absence.

-- An employer might wish to build into its disciplinary code a provision that employees must notify their manager as soon as they are aware that they cannot return on the due date, and advise employees of any possible consequences of the failure to return on time.
+- Consider building into your maternity and disciplinary policies provisions that employees must notify their manager as soon as they are aware that they cannot return on the due date, and advise employees of any possible consequences of the failure to return on time.

-- Any resignation should be obtained in writing to ensure their is no confusion on either side.
+- All resignations should be obtained in writing to ensure their is no confusion on either side.